hudl/hudl.github.com/source/_posts/2012-06-01-ui-prototyping-at-hudl.markdown

 ![Hudl Recruit Prototype](http://hudl-content.s3.amazonaws.com/cms/img/rawbits/hudl-recruit-prototype.png)

 Sometimes it's a pain to get _realistic_ dummy data for your designs.
-It's a sin the web design world to use "Lorem ipsum" for all your copy.
+It's a sin in the web design world to use "Lorem ipsum" for all your copy.
 In the application world, it's just as bad to use _Person 1_, _Person 2_, etc., for a list of people.
 If you're treating content as filler you're ignoring the purpose of the app from the user's perspective!
 A real user cares a lot about those names.

 jQuery templates and a little JSON data structure make this easy:

-{% gist 2854039 %}
+{% gist 3842460 %}

 That's an individual "card" object in the UI.
 We instantiate a bunch of them in a JavaScript loop before the page loads and cycle the data into each with a hand-written bit'o JSON: